Bounds for standard $L$-functions: Rankin--Selberg unfolding

 Calculations like this are the basis of the Rankin--Selberg method on $\GL_n \times \GL_n$ \cite{MR701565, MR618323}.

 Our first aim in this section (Proposition \ref{prop:sub-gln:let-varphi-in-preilm-unfold}) is to carry out similar calculations, but without the cuspidality assumption on $\varphi$.
 The resulting formula is similar to the above, but with some ``correction'' terms coming from other parts of the Fourier--Whittaker expansion of $\varphi$.
-The calculation is a matter of book-keeping, but we could not quickly locate a suitable reference.
+For the specific identity needed here, we could not quickly locate a direct reference.
 Similar calculations, including a more general form of \eqref{eq:varphig-=-sum}, may be found in \cite[Prop 4.2]{MR3334892}.
+Rankin--Selberg calculations in non-cuspidal settings go back to Zagier's work \cite{MR656029}.

 We then apply the resulting formula to the case that $\varphi$ is an incomplete Eisenstein series defined with respect to a minimal parabolic.
 Doing so involves several applications of standard formulas for constant terms and inner products of Eisenstein series.